-Table 7: Assessment of St. Helens Local Plan Strategic Policies 'Alone and In-Combination'.
-Policy Policy Summary HRA outcome 'Alone' HRA outcome 'In-Combination' LPA01: Presumption in Favour of Sustainable Development In line with national planning guidance, there will be a presumption in favour of sustainable development.
+Policy Policy Summary HRA outcome 'Alone' LPA01: Presumption in Favour of Sustainable Development In line with national planning guidance, there will be a presumption in favour of sustainable development.
 The Council will work proactively with applicants to find solutions which mean that proposals can be approved wherever possible, and to secure development that improves the economic, social and environmental conditions in the Borough.
 Planning applications that accord with the policies in this Local Plan (and any relevant policies in Neighbourhood Plans) will be approved without delay, unless material considerations indicate otherwise.
 Where there are no relevant development plan policies, or the policies which are most important for determining the application are out of date, planning permission would be granted unless to do so would be inconsistent with the presumption in favour of sustainable development as set out in national policy No Likely Significant Effects.
-Sustainable development would by definition not result in likely significant effects upon European designated sites.
-There are no impact pathways present.
-There are no pathways present to provide an in-combination effect.
+Sustainable development would by definition not result in likely significant effects upon European designated sites There are no impact pathways present.
 LPA02: Spatial Strategy The sustainable regeneration and growth of St. Helens through to 2035 and beyond will be focussed (as far as practicable having regard to the availability of suitable sites) on the Key Settlements, namely St. Helens Core Area, Blackbrook and Haydock, Newton-le-Willows and Earlestown, Rainford, Billinge, Garswood and Rainhill.
 New development will be directed to sustainable locations which are appropriate to its scale and nature and which will enable movements between homes, jobs and key services and facilities to be made by sustainable non-car modes of transport.
 The re-use of previously developed land in Key Settlements will remain a key priority.
 A substantial proportion of new housing throughout the Plan period will be on such sites.
 This will be encouraged by setting lower thresholds for developer contributions on previously developed sites to reflect the higher costs and lower sales values typically associated with redeveloping such sites.
 Comprehensive regeneration of the wider Borough will be delivered by the English Cities Fund Regeneration Partnership, through the provision of quality housing, new commercial activity, upgraded infrastructure and the overall improvement of the social and economic viability of the Borough on a phased basis.
 This Plan releases land from the Green Belt to enable needs for housing and employment development to be met in full over the Plan period from 1 April 2020 until 31 March 2035 in the most sustainable locations.
-Other land is removed from the Green Belt and safeguarded to allow for longer term housing and/or employment needs to be met after 31 March 2035.
-Such Safeguarded Land is not allocated for development in the Plan period and planning permission for permanent development should only be granted following a full review of this Plan.
-Within the remaining areas of Green Belt (shown on the Policies Map) new development shall be regarded as inappropriate unless it falls within one of the exceptions set ou No Likely Significant Effects.
-This policy provides for broad locations of both residential and employment development within Key Settlements, the Green Belt, along the M6 and M62 corridors, and for the safeguarding of land for future transport infrastructure.
-Whilst this policy supports development, it is the spatial strategy and does not identify specific locations, quantum or type of development.
+Other land is removed from the Green Belt is not allocated for development in the Plan period and planing permission for permanent development should only be granted following a full review of this Plan.
+Within the remaining areas of Green Belt (shown on the Policies Map) new development shall be regarded as inappropriate unless it falls within one of the exceptions set out in he National Planning Policy Framework (or any successor document).
+Inappropriate development in the Green Belt shall not b No Likely Significant Effects.
+This policy provides for broad locations both residential and employment development within Key Settlements, th Green Belt, along the M6 and M62 corridors, and for the safeguarding of la for future transport infrastructure.
+Whilst this policy supports development is the spatial strategy and does not iden specific locations, quantum or type of development.
 There are no impact pathways present.
-There are no pathways present to provide an in-combination effect.